 Upcoming Conference Calls

-23 January 2023, NORM, improved complexity metric, Click here to join the meeting
+27 February 2023, NORM, at 9 MST, improved complexity metric, Click here to join the meeting

 VQEG Brings International Experts Together

 - International Telecommunication Union (ITU)

 VQEG face-to-face meetings are held approximately twice each year.
 The meeting style is a mixture of conference style presentations and work related to active VQEG projects.
 Presentations on any topic related to video quality are always welcome.